Radiology: Germany

 After obtaining medical licensure, German radiologists complete a five-year residency, culminating with a board examination (known as Facharztprüfung).

 Italy

-Italian radiologists complete a four-year residency program, after completing the six-year MD program.
+Italian radiologists complete a four-year residency program after completing the six-year MD program.

 The Netherlands

-Dutch radiologists complete a five-year residency program, after completing the six-year MD program.
+Dutch radiologists complete a five-year residency program after completing the six-year MD program.

 India

-In India, one must obtain a bachelor's degree which requires 4.5 years of training, along with 1 year internship, followed by NEET PG examination which is one of the hardest examinations in India.
-Previous rank data shows only top rankers take radiology which means if the score is less, one might get accepted into other branches, but not radiology.
+In India, one must obtain a bachelor's degree, which requires 4.5 years of training, along with a 1-year internship, followed by the NEET PG examination, which is one of the hardest examinations in India.
+Previous rank data shows that only top rankers take radiology, which means if the score is lower, one might get accepted into other branches, but not radiology.
 The radiology program is a post graduate 3-year program (MD/DNB Radiology) or a 2-year diploma (DMRD).

 Singapore

 Radiologists in Singapore complete a five-year undergraduate MD program, followed by a one-year internship, and then a five-year residency program.
 Some radiologists may elect to complete a one or two-year fellowship for further sub-specialization in fields such as interventional radiology.